tordevries/debuggr/README.md

 ---
 ## Installing Debuggr
 Upload the debuggr.php file to your hosting, and configure the variable options near the beginning of the document.
-If nothing else, you should change the values of these settings:
+If nothing else, you must change the values of these settings:
 - **userName**: set to your name
 - **userEmail**: set to your email
 - **pagePassword**: set to a secure password that you only share with trusted contacts

+Debuggr will show an error if these settings are unchanged from their defaults.

 Then, when you access debuggr.php, add a parameter named "file" set to the filename (or pathname) of the file you want to read.

-For example: this URL...
+For example, this URL...

 https://yourdomain.com/debuggr.php?file=error_log